leyuzzzz/cash-Drawer-Ubuntu-20.04-opening/README.md

 modify opentill.sh with your pritner name and make it executable place it in ~/Documents/ or modify patch in myGuiapp.desktop

-place icons folder in ~/Documents/ or modify it as above
+place cash1.svg folder in ~/Documents/icons or modify it as above, any svg you want for your app

 put myGuiapp.desktop in ~/.local/share/applications